 Description:

-This step captures errors in the CSV input file transformation.
+This step captures errors during the transformation of the CSV input file.

 Inputs